mounty1/JackRose/sandbox/README.md

 You should then be able to log in and immediately begin memorisation.
 JackRose will want to give you all twenty items, one after the other so until the daily _throttle_ is implemented, you must just stop (logout) when you've had enough.
 After that, the process is just as with any other SRS:  log in, do your repetitions, log out.
+Score: 0 - clueless;  5 - eventually;  7 - normal and 9 - quick-fire.

 One difference that might surprise is that JackRose computes intervals in seconds, not days.
 If you do your repetitions at one time each day, this will not affect you.
 It does mean that if you log in again a second time on the same day,